-Budja’s new mobile clinic van came into operation in mid-July 2019 and is now servicing our Aboriginal Community across Ararat, Stawell and St Arnaud and some other smaller towns.
+Budja’s mobile clinic van came into operation in mid-July 2019 and is now servicing our Aboriginal Community across Ararat Rural City and Northern Grampians Shire, including Ararat, Stawell, St Arnaud and many small towns.

-Significant grants were obtained from both Indigenous Affairs, Department of Prime Minister and Cabinet and Deakin University’s Rural Medical School, Warrnambool to make this happen.
+Significant grants were obtained from both Indigenous Affairs, Department of Prime Minister and Cabinet and through Deakin Rural Health (a University Department of Rural Health) to make this happen.

 The Australian Bureau of Statistics 2016 Census indicated that our Indigenous population grew by 69.8% from 2011, one of the highest in Victoria.